dhellmann/pymotw-3/source/urllib.request/index.rst

 cached locally, and tell the remote server the name of the software client communicating with it.

+.. warning:: needs attention

 As the output from the earlier examples shows, the default *User-agent* header value is made up of the constant ``Python-urllib``, followed by the Python interpreter version.
 When creating an application that will access web resources owned by someone else, it is courteous to include real user agent information in the requests, so they can identify the source of the hits more easily.
 Using a custom agent also allows them to control crawlers using a ``robots.txt`` file (see the :mod:`robotparser` module).

 .. literalinclude:: urllib2_request_header.py
     :caption: